Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Related Work

-The existing studies for the weight-tied model focus on proposing strategies to tie different layers and do not introduce sparse masks to a shared layer like ours.
-As a separate line of research, weight-sharing in Neural Architecture Search (NAS)~\cite{zhang2020deeper,bender2020can,xie2021weight} reduces the computational overhead by sampling distinct neural architectures from a super net using sparse masks, where exponentially many architectures share weights in the same super-network and the costly training procedure is performed only once. \looseness=-1
+While the existing research for the weight-tied model primarily concerns methods for tying diverse layers, they do not encompass the introduction of sparse pruning masks to a shared layer, as in our approach.
+Separately, in the context of Neural Architecture Search (NAS), weight-sharing methods are applied to sample distinct neural architectures from a super net with sparse masks to alleviate computational burdens.
+In this setup, an abundance of architectures can share weights within the same super net and the expensive training procedure can also be reduced to only once.~\cite{zhang2020deeper,bender2020can,xie2021weight}

 \paragraph{Model quantization and pruning.} A line of seminal papers for model quantization~\cite{han2015deep,chen2015compressing} employs the concept of hash functions or quantization to map weights to scalars or codebooks, thereby increasing the compression rate.
 This approach has been further extended to soft weight sharing~\cite{li2020group,ye2018unified,ullrich2017soft,zhang2018learning}, where the remaining weights are assigned to the most probable clusters.
 However, this strategy differs from our approach of using sparse masks to enhance capability.